-You might have heard of this but tattoos are still a taboo in Japan.
-Tattoos are associated with crime; back in the days, people who committed a crime would be marked with a tattoo.
+You might have heart of this but tattoos are still a taboo in Japan.
+Tattoos are associated with crime; back in the days, people who committed a crime were marked with a tattoo.
 Later, during the Edo period, many maffia gangs members marked themselves with tattoos to show their courage and pain endurance.

-If you have got a big tattoo, you will probably be rejected at most onsen.
+If you have a large tattoo, you will probably be rejected at most onsen.
 If you have got small tattoos, some onsen allow you to cover them.
-But if you have got many or big tattoos from head to toe, it is better for you to book a private onsen through a ryokan.
-Some onsens such as Uramigataki Onsen in Tokyo and Funaoka Onsen in Kyoto are specifically geared for foreigners and more lenient when it comes to tattoo.
+But if you have got many or big tattoos from head to toe, your best option is to book a private onsen through a ryokan.
+Some onsen such as Uramigataki Onsen in Tokyo and Funaoka Onsen in Kyoto are specifically geared for foreigners and more lenient when it comes to tattoo.

 Wash your body first

 The bathing area consists of two parts; the washing area and the onsen.
 You need to wash and rinse your body at the washing area first before getting in the bathtub.
 Facilities usually provide you with free shampoo, rinse and body soap.
 But you can also bring your own.